 - A minimum TOEFL score of 550 for international students from non-English speaking countries

-Other majors are welcome to apply.
-Students possessing undergraduate degrees in non-business majors are required to successfully complete five (5) online modules prior to the start of the program.
+Non-business majors are welcome to apply.
+Students possessing undergraduate degrees in non-business majors may be required to successfully complete up to five (5) online preparatory modules by the end of the first term in the program.

 Current full-time students will also be considered for acceptance.